-In this case, the IAO consulted HRD, which concluded that "[i]t appears that breaches to Circular [No. 666, Series 6] have occurred, but this preliminary review is insufficient to determine whether those breaches were intentional.
+In this case, the IAO consulted HRD which concluded that "[i]t appears that breaches to Circular [No. 666, Series 6] have occurred, but this preliminary review is insufficient to determine whether those breaches were intentional.
 Confronting the officials concerned would be a necessary step in determining possible responsibilities".
-Moreover, the preliminary review had revealed that the complainant's spouse had received seven daily contracts with the Organization of a total value of more than 20,000 Swiss francs.
+Moreover, the preliminary review had revealed that, since 2005, the complainant's spouse had received 93 employment contracts with the Organization of a total value of more than 110,000 Swiss francs.

 In its report, the JAAB meticulously considered whether the preliminary evaluation offered a "legitimate basis" for the further step of opening an investigation.
-It reached the conclusion that, with regard to breaches of Circular No. 666, the investigation ought primarily to have concerned the persons who had offered the unlawful contracts and not the complainant.
+It reached the conclusion that, with regard to breaches of Circular No. 666, the investigation ought primarily to have concerned the persons who had offered the irregular contracts and not the complainant.
 In the JAAB's opinion, the only issue concerning the complainant which should have been examined during the preliminary evaluation was whether he had revealed his close relationship with his spouse as required by paragraph 12 of the circular.
-On the basis of the preliminary evaluation, during which HRD had indicated that the complainant had "consistently appended pay slips or confirmations of earnings for his wife issued by the Office to his annual family [status] declarations", the JAAB inferred that the complainant had complied with his obligation to disclose his family relationship and that this aspect ought to have been verified at the preliminary evaluation stage, which would have obviated the need to open an investigation.
+The JAAB noted that during the preliminary evaluation HRD had stated that the complainant "started declaring income earned by his wife in his family [status] declaration for 2005.
+He attached confirmations of earnings issued by the ILO to [his spouse] to his family [status] declarations in respect of the years 2008-2011.
+No confirmations of earnings for his wife were provided for 2005, 2006 and 2007.
+It should be noted that confirmations of earnings for 2009 and 2011 issued to [the complainant's] spouse were signed by [the complainant] on behalf of the Chief of [the Payment Authorisation Section]."
+The JAAB noted that the complainant's personal file showed that he had declared his spouse's income for 2007 and that since 2008 he had declared her income every year until 2014.
+It added that it was clear from the personal file of the complainant's spouse that in March 1992 she had already informed the Office of her close relationship with the complainant in a document entitled "Personal History Form" under the appropriate heading.
+The JAAB inferred that the complainant had complied with his obligation to disclose his family relationship and that this aspect ought to have been verified at the preliminary evaluation stage, which would have obviated the need to open an investigation.
+It therefore considered that the investigation opened into the complainant's conduct was abusive because it was unjustified.

-The decision to open an investigation, which in no way prejudges the decision on the merits of a possible sanction, lies at the discretion of the competent authority.
-In the present case, having consulted HRD, which considered that it would be necessary to confront the officials concerned in order to determine responsibilities, and having ascertained that the complainant's spouse had in fact been given seven contracts, including four for the International Labour Conference, the IAO formed the opinion that it had identified sufficient prima facie evidence to open an investigation.
+The decision to open an investigation, which in no way prejudges the decision on merits of a possible sanction, lies at the discretion of the competent authority.

+In the instant case, the whistleblower had reported that the complainant's spouse had been recruited more than once by the Office, that there had possibly been "subterfuge" because she had used different first names in the Integrated Resource Information System (IRIS) and the application listing ILO officials and that her private address was given as "c/o ILO" in IRIS.
+Having consulted HRD, which considered that it would be necessary to confront the officials concerned in order to determine responsibilities, and having ascertained that the complainant's spouse had in fact been given 93 contracts since 2005, including six for the International Labour Conference between 2007 and 2012, the IAO formed the opinion that it had identified sufficient prima facie evidence to open an investigation.